-$$Q_j \leftarrow Q_j \setminus J_j ; \ J_j \leftarrow J_j \cup J{i-1} \cup J_k$$
+$$Q_j \leftarrow Q_j \setminus J_j.$$

-Since Q_j and J_j can be arbitrary sets it seems hard to do this updating in constant time without some kind of precomputation.
+Since $Q_j$ and $J_j$ can be arbitrary sets it seems hard to do this updating in constant time without some kind of precomputation.
 Note that the only connections which can be relinked are the connections between the tree roots.
+Our solution to this problem is as follows: For each MERGESTEP-operation, we mark the deleted element v as dirty in all the output queues $Q_j$ where $P_j$ is a root and mark v dirty in $J_j$ .
+Whenever a queue $Q_j$ is relinked we just need to be able to delete all elements marked dirty from $Q_j$ in constant time.
+When inserting a new element into a queue $Q_j$ it can be checked if it is dirty or not by examining if the element is in $J_j$ .

-Our solution to this problem is as follows: For each DELETEOR DELETEMINOPERATION, we mark the deleted element v as dirty in all the output queues Q_j , where P_j is a root processor and Q_j is an input queue to the root processor P_i .
-If $v \notin J_j$, then we insert v into J_j as being marked dirty; otherwise, we do nothing.
-Whenever a queue Q_j is relinked we just need to be able in constant time to delete all elements marked dirty from Q_j and unmark all elements marked dirty in J_j .
-A new element u is inserted as being unmarked into Q_j , if $u \notin F_i \cup J_j$; and it is inserted as being marked dirty into Q_j , if $u \notin F_i$ and u is marked dirty in J_j .
-A reasonably simple solution to the marking problem, as well as to the insertion of the dirty elements in J_j , is the following.
-First, note that each time Q_j is relinked it is connected to a node having rank one higher, i.e., we can use this rank as a time stamp t.
-We represent a queue Q_i as a linked list of vertices, where each vertex v has two time stamped links to vertices in each direction from v.
+A reasonably simple solution to the marking problem, as well as to the insertion of the dirty elements in $J_j$ , is the following.
+First, note that each time $Q_j$ is relinked it is connected to a node having rank one higher, i.e., we can use this rank as a time stamp t.
+We represent a queue $Q_j$ as a linked list of vertices, where each vertex v has two time stamped links to vertices in each direction from v.
 The link with the highest time stamp $\leq t$ is the current link in a direction.
-A link with time stamp t+1 is a link that will become active when Q_j is relinked, i.e., we implicitly maintain two versions of the queue: The current version and the version where all the dirty vertices have been removed.
+A link with time stamp t + 1 is a link that will become active when $Q_j$ is relinked, i.e., we implicitly maintain two versions of the queue: The current version and the version where all the dirty vertices have been removed.
 The implementation of the marking procedure is straightforward.
-To handle the Boolean array J_i , it is sufficient for each true entry to associate a time stamp.
-A time stamp equal to t + 1 implies that the entry in J_j is dirty.
+To handle the Boolean array $J_j$ , it is sufficient for each true entry to associate a time stamp.
+A time stamp equal to t + 1 implies that the entry in $J_j$ is dirty.
 As described here the marking of dirty vertices requires concurrent read to know the deleted element, but by pipelining the dirty marking process along the tree roots from left to right, concurrent read can be avoided.
 This is possible because the relinking of the tree pipeline only affects the three leftmost roots in the tree pipeline.